emhalsey/car_shopping/README.md

 I used the pandas `.merge()` function to merge car models from the fuel economy data with dealership listings that were scraped off the web.

-### 4. Ranking & Multi-Attribute Decision Analysis
+### 4. Multi-Attribute Decision Making (MADM) Analysis

-Finally, I ranked the factors according to their importance—saftey rating being the most important, followed by value per mile (price/mileage) second, then mpg third.
-I looked at the top 20 results, their factors, and yes—their appearances because I'm shallow at heart, then decided which one I'd be buying.
+Finally, I used a MADM to rank the cars according to my wants and needs.
+I looked at the top 10 results, their factors, and yes—their appearances because I'm shallow at heart, then decided which one I'd be buying.

 Pretty simple car buying process, am I right?

 ### 5. Visualization

-I couldn't let this hard work go to waste, so I made an interactive dashboard that could go on my portfolio and look pretty.
-I let the user filter by the various factors and displayed top picks, trends, or trade-offs that came with each model.
+To make it easier to understand and interpret the results, I exported a neat table and bar chart on top of the `.csv` data.

-## Vehicle Data Source
+## Data Sources

 FuelEconomy.gov Web Services

 <https://www.fueleconomy.gov/feg/ws/>

-## Safety Data Sources

 National Highway Traffic Safety Administration Datasets and APIs